evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 In conclusion
 -------------

+The fact that Google advertises their servers as supporting CardDAV is an insult to anyone who does try to be standards compliant.

 The Google Google CardDAV server has similarities to what we call CardDAV.
-For very simple, controlled stuff, it may be possible to use it.
+For very simple, controlled stuff, it may be possible to pretend it is.

-For anything advanced, and avoid it at all cost.
+For anything advanced, avoid it at all cost.
 I've made the mistake of trying to work around various issues, when in reality that time could have been better spent porting our code to the Google Contacts API.
 Which is much simpler, but it's predictable and behaves sanely.